bcherny/undux/README.md

 ## Design philosophy

-**Goal #1 is total type-safety.** Getting, setting, reading, and listening on model updates is 100% type-safe: use a key that isn't defined in your model or set a key to the wrong type, and you'll get a compile-time type error.
+**Goal #1 is total type-safety.**

+Getting, setting, reading, and listening on model updates is 100% type-safe: use a key that isn't defined in your model or set a key to the wrong type, and you'll get a compile-time error.
 And connected components are just as type-safe.

 **Goal #2 is letting you write as little boilerplate as possible.**

 Babydux is like [Redux](http://redux.js.org/), but reducers are already baked-in.
 Babydux automatically creates an action and a reducer for each key on your state, so you don't have to write tedious boilerplate.
+Babydux still emits Actions under the hood (which you can listen on to produce effects), but gives you an incredibly simple `get`/`set` API that covers most use cases.

 If you're using Babydux with the provided React connector, Babydux will update your React component any time a reducer fires (just like [React-Redux](https://github.com/reactjs/react-redux)).
 You can optionally filter on specific state keys that you care about for more targeted updates.